Ballarat Station Precinct Redevelopment Project

 - additional 150 car park spaces for the hotel and conference centre

-- construction of a bus interchange.
+- a local bus interchange.

 - DBI Design (Project Architect)